15 YouTube Growth Myths: Paid vs. Organic Debunked!

 Myths and limited beliefs can hold someone back.
 The worst is "learned helplessness."

-Once there was a baby elephant chained to “small” stake in the ground.
-Every day it tried to break free, but the chain held firm.
+Once there was a baby elephant chained to a "small" stake in the ground.
+Every day, it tried to break free, but the chain held firm.

 After weeks of trying it gave up.